 From there, put yourself in your client’s shoes, and work to develop a deep understanding of their problems.
 You have to make a logical case for how they have more to lose by not working with you than making the investment to hire you.

-With COVID-19 traumatizing people and making them more aware and specific about what they want, your product must solve their problem, and if it doesn’t, they will cut it off the budget.
-So, in your marketing, if you’ve been skipping this part where you try to recognize what the client problem is, you probably ran into the issue that you didn’t have the right words to explain why they should be working with you, because you couldn’t understand their problem.
+So, in your marketing, if you’ve been skipping this part where you try to recognize what the client’s problem is, you probably ran into the issue that you didn’t have the right words to explain why they should be working with you because you couldn’t understand their problem.

 So, focus on a problem your clients are facing today.
 Make it your problem to find a solution to your prospective clients’ problems.
 If your problem is not the solution, that’s the reason you’re struggling to close sales.

 Identify what parts of the current problem of your prospective client are related to their goal.
-By providing a solution to the problem-in-hand, you are taking the first step towards helping them achieve their goal.
+By providing a solution to the problem at hand, you are taking the first step towards helping them achieve their goal.

 3 – Develop Solutions to their Problems